 August 15th is the day when Korea was liberated from the Japanese colony in 1945.
-The Korean government was established in 1948 after overcoming the fuss generated from the liberation.
+The Korean government was established in 1948 after overcoming the fuss generated by the liberation.

 Japan declared unconditional surrender and World War 2 was over, which made Korea restore its own power.
 ‘Gwangbok‘ means to regain the light, which perfectly describes the restoration of national independence that was taken away for 36 years under the Japanese invasion.